TOMToolkit/tomtoolkit.github.io/docs/create_broker.md

 ```

 ## Required Broker Class Methods
-Each TOM alert broker is required to have a base set of class methods.
+Each TOM alert broker module is required to have a base set of class methods.
 These
 methods enable the conversion of remote alert data into TOM-specific
 alerts and targets.